greendoescode/vlc-rpc/README.md

 ## Development
 In my opinion, development has reached its current limit with nothing else being wanted from uses.

+This repo will be from this commit forward be using "conventional commits", [Here's](https://dev.to/jordharr/an-introduction-to-conventional-commits-bd4) a rundown on what they are and how to use them properly.

 If you'd like to help out, you can just clean up code and help setting up automatic testing of builds.